Data Processing Agreement

 The Processor implements appropriate technical and organizational measures to ensure a level of security appropriate to the risk (Art.
 32 GDPR).
 Current measures include:

-- Automated retention enforcement: daily cron at 03:00 UTC
+- Automated retention enforcement: daily automated process

-- Error monitoring: Sentry with PII stripping configured
+- Error monitoring: PII stripping configured

 5.4 Sub-processors